tranlv/Self-Driving-Car-Engineer-Part-1/Finding Lane Lines/README.md

 ### 2. Potential shortcomings in the pipeline

 Looking from the output videos, the lines seemed skewed sometimes.
-Also, it did not perform well on challenge video where the car was keep turning
+Also, it did not perform well on challenge video where the car was keeping turning; i.e the lan lines are very curved

 ### 3. Possible improvements to pipeline